libriscv/rvscript/README.md

 		strf::to(stdout)("I'm not doing much, tbh.\n");
 	});
 ```
-Will assign the function to the string "lazy".
-To call this function from inside the RISC-V programs we have to amend [dynamic_calls.json](/programs/dynamic_calls.json), like so:
+Will assign the function to the dynamic call "void sys_lazy ()", which is done to help minimize ABI mistakes like passing wrong argument types.
+To call this function from inside the script programs we have to amend [dynamic_calls.json](/programs/dynamic_calls.json), like so:

 ```json
 "lazy":      "void sys_lazy ()"